 Users are not allowed to take the code from this mod to add to another mod in any way without asking the mod-author explicit permission for it.
 This applies for taking (parts of) the code, XML or assets as well as altered versions of these.
 Gnamod is intended to use as is and not to be broken down or redistributed in altered form.
 This includes adding any part of Gnamod into any kind of overhaul mod or mod collection pack.

 Due to the nature of Gnamod, the Core mod will likely not be compatible with any kind of modlet and the CoreUI mod will likely not be compatible with any modlet that alters the UI in any way.
 It is up to modlet authors to facilitate compatibility with Gnamod if they so incline.
 Bugs and issues that occur because of the use of other mods will not be resolved by the mod-author.
+It is of course allowed to design modlets that enhance Gnamod.
+Such modlets should be named in such a way they always load after the Gnamod Core mod.

 The Fun Pimps are ultimately the true owners of this mod as it only works with their game and is only possible because they support the modding community of their game.